-What are the Possibilities and Applications of Virtual Reality in Real Estate?
+What are the Possibilities and Applications of VR in Real Estate?

 Do you have any experience buying or selling properties?
-If so, you are familiar with the real estate market in 2022.
+If so, you will be familiar with VR in real estate by 2022.
 In the real estate industry, virtual tours and virtual staging are gaining attraction through virtual reality and augmented reality technologies.

 Do you want to know more about how realtors can use virtual reality to sell real estate?
 If so, keep reading!